 Activities and assessment

-A typical week in IB Psychology would involve a reading assignment and an activity that requires students to engage with the content of the course, for example a discussion forum, a blog post or a worksheet.
+A typical week in IB Psychology would involve a reading assignment and an activity that requires students to engage with the course content, for example, a discussion forum or a worksheet.
 Where appropriate, students will take part in collaborative activities.
-These may involve working together on an assignment or peer reviewing assignments.
-Once a semester students will complete a group project.
-Lastly students will be assigned IB style assessment tasks once they have mastered the course content of each of the units of study.
+These may involve working together on an assignment or peer-reviewing assignments.
+Lastly, students will be assigned IB style assessment tasks once they have mastered the course content of each of the units of study.
 The Internal Assessment that is assigned involves conducting a psychological experiment and writing a report.

 There are two types of assessment in IB Psychology.
-Formative assessment focuses on student engagement and involvement in the course activities such as the discussion forums and wikis, blog posts and worksheets.
+Formative tasks encourage student engagement and involvement in the course activities such as discussion forums, worksheets and practice writing assignments.
 These activities are designed to consolidate student understanding of course content.
+Summative assignments are designed to measure the student’s level of attainment.

 Advice from our teachers